- List ways that infectious diseases can be spread.

 Germs are the cause of infectious diseases.
 Unfortunately, germs cannot be seen by the naked eye and they are generally transmitted without us even knowing it.
 Germs are transmitted as a result of:

-Obviously there is no way to completely eliminate the transmission of germs, especially with all the play and material sharing that happens in school-age programs, but there are ways to decrease the transmission of germs among youth, staff and families.
+There is no way to completely eliminate the transmission of germs, especially with all the play and material sharing that happens in preschool classrooms, but there are ways to decrease the transmission of germs among children, staff, and families.
 In addition to following your program's health related policies, it is essential that you adhere to your program's cleaning and sanitation requirements and follow proper hand washing procedures (see Lesson Two for more on hand washing).

 Cleaning, Sanitizing, and Disinfecting: What's the Difference?